 Since our slow cooker Mississippi Pot roast mixes in carrots and potatoes, this can definitely be a one-dish meal.
 It's also fantastic served with a simple green salad and rolls.

-- Slow Cooker Kalua Pork
+- Crock Pot Kalua Pork

 - Slow Cooker Sausage and Peppers

-- Slow Cooker Copycat Olive Garden Zuppa Toscana
+- Crock-pot Copycat Olive Garden Zuppa Toscana

 - Slow Cooker Italian Tortellini Soup

-- Slow Cooker Spiral Ham
+- Crockpot Spiral Ham

 - Slow Cooker Buffalo Chicken Dip

-Crock Pot Mississippi Pot Roast with Potatoes and Carrots
+Mississippi Pot Roast with Potatoes and Carrots

 Ingredients

-- 2-3 lb chuck roast, boneless
+- 2-3 lb chuck roast boneless

 - 1 tablespoon olive oil